Eximprod/docs/ES200/ES200_PowerPlantController_Manual.md

 4. **[AI] Status**
    - **Point Type:** *Analog Input*
    - **Purpose:** Reflects the *current status* of the Power Plant Controller.
-This is a  numeric code indicating modes such as “Executing Ramp, “Setpoint Out of Bounds,” or “Executing Command.”
+This is a numeric code indicating modes such as "Executing Ramp", "Setpoint Out of Bounds" or "Executing Command".
 All status point codes will be showcased in a later section of the documentation.

 5. **[BO] ModeSwitch**
    - **Point Type:** *Binary Output*
-   - **Purpose:** A *command from SCADA or an operator* to switch between secondary operating modes (e.g., from mode P to mode F mode).
+   - **Purpose:** A *command from SCADA or an operator* to switch between secondary operating modes (e.g., from mode P to mode P(f)).
 Writing 0 or 1 to this point triggers the PPC to change to the specific secondary mode.
-For example, for **Active Power** the default secondary mode is **mode P**, so writing 1 to this point will switch the secondary mode to **mode f**.
+For example, for **Active Power** the default secondary mode is **mode P**, so writing 1 to this point will switch the secondary mode to **mode P(f)**.

 6. **[BI] PrimaryModeStatus**
    - **Point Type:** *Binary Input*